| Dodds was duly kitted out

 control panel features a PW control confirms my suspicions.
 Whatever,

 the SY2 was capable of some beefy sounds that bely its humble origins.
+The SY2 also featured aftertouch.
+Although rare in its

 day, it wasn't unique - the ARP Pro-Soloist had this some years